Skip to main content

 Of those materials, Wood waste is the second largest component of C&D debris after concrete.
 It contributes between 20 and 30 percent of the recyclable building-related C&D waste total, according to reporter Rick LeBlanc.

 Typically, when wood waste heads to recycling facilities, it’s delivered on site.
-The equipment and machines at the recycling facilities—such as those designed by GK—have the ability to convey and sort through various materials.
+The recycling equipment and machines at the recycling facilities—such as those designed by GK—have the ability to convey and sort through various materials.
 This means wood can actually be mixed into the debris that’s being sifted through, ground down and screened.

 When wood isn’t recycled in a brick and mortar recycling facility, it can also be brought back to life through direct recovery and reuse!